 Barbiturates, as we’ve mentioned before, can be medically prescribed for legitimate reasons for anything from seizure disorders to headaches.
 Their use has significantly declined since the 1970’s and the discovery of a newer, safer form of hypnotic (sleep-inducing) and sedating anesthetic drugs, benzodiazepines.
 Though less common, barbiturates are still being used today.

 Addiction to Barbiturates often starts in people legally prescribed the drug.
 They grow dependent, continuing its use for longer than medically advised, or at a greater quantity.
 This presents a problem besides the obvious danger of addiction, seeing as this is a prescription drug and it cannot simply be bought at will.
 This leads to illegal purchasing of barbiturates on the streets, which presents a danger in itself because there is no way to regulate what users are purchasing.
 Another way people may become addicted is by borrowing medication from someone who has a legal prescription, which leads to a dependency.
 This again presents a problem as someone with no medical claim to the medication has become addicted, and must find other ways of obtaining it.
 In some situations, this may include stealing the medication from people who have a legal prescription.
 This is why it is very important to keep any prescription medication in a safe place.

 Building Up A Tolerance

 Barbiturates are addictive and with prolonged use, people can become dependant on the drug.
-Simply stopping taking barbiturates without medical supervision (withdrawal) can be life-threatening.
+Simply stopping taking barbiturates without medical supervision (withdrawal from barbiturates) can be life-threatening.